xiongdawei/IB_Further_Math/README.md

 # CAS Project
 ## Presented David Xiong and Helen Bai.
-## This IBDP CAS Prjecet with its IP are assets of Air Sealand Inc.
+## This IBDP CAS Prjecet, its IP, and the contents are assets of Air Sealand Inc.
 ## ALL RIGHTS RESERVES ©

 ### Encryption